Parineeta (2005 film): Plot

 The story takes place in 1962 in Kolkata.
-As the credits roll, scenes from erstwhile Calcutta are displayed along with the narrator's (Amitabh Bachchan) introduction of the era.

-On the night of his arranged marriage to Gayatri Tantiya, (the daughter of one of his father's business connections), Shekhar has images of his childhood friend, Lalita, calling him by his name flashing through his mind.
+As the credits roll, scenes from erstwhile Calcutta are displayed along with the narrator's (Amitabh Bachchan) introduction to the era.
+On the night of his arranged marriage to Gayatri Tantiya, (the daughter of one of his father Navinchandra Rai's business connections), Shekhar has images of his childhood friend, Lalita, calling him by his name flashing through his mind.

 Meanwhile, downstairs, musical celebrations begin as Shekhar meets Vasundhara, a widow from his neighbourhood, who is thankful to her son-in-law, Girish (Sanjay Dutt), for supporting their family after the death of her husband, Gurcharan.
 Lalita, who is present there, playfully confronts Shekhar as to why he is being indifferent to her.
-Shekhar admonishes her for speaking so in spite of being married.
+Shekhar, believing she is married to Girish, admonishes her for speaking so in spite of being married.

 An angry Shekhar comes back home to play a favourite tune from the past on his piano.
 The flashback shows a young Shekhar playing Rabindranath Tagore’s tune on his piano while young Lalita and Koel are around.
 Lalita, with her parents having died in a car accident, lives with Gurcharan’s family.
 Koel is her cousin whereas Charu is her neighbour.
 As this scene flashes across Shekhar’s mind, he sings a song full of sadness and loss.
 As time flies, they grow up to become close friends.
 The rebellious and musically inclined Shekhar spends his days playing the music of Rabindranath Tagore or Elvis Presley and composing his own songs with Lalita rather than becoming part of his shrewd father's business.
 Part of this rebellion involves resistance to meeting Gayatri Tantiya, the beautiful but devious daughter of a wealthy industrialist, whom his father would like Shekhar to marry.
 Meanwhile, Girish, a steel tycoon from London, makes a dramatic entry into Charu’s house.
 Girish seems smitten by Lalita while Koel is by Girish.
 Shekhar is visibly jealous of Lalita’s close friendship with Girish.